 Helpful Tip for Finding Your Spleen Point

 If you’d like to learn how to locate your Spleen point more precisely, I would highly recommend reading my new book, Sole Guidance.
 You’ll find detailed instructions and diagrams to help you locate and massage your Kidney, Heart, and Spleen points—as well as other powerful Chinese Reflexology points for health and vitality.
-Sole Guidance will be released on July 26, 2016 and is available on Amazon in the U.S. and internationally.
+Sole Guidance is available on Amazon in the U.S. and internationally.
 It’s a fun way to learn Chinese Reflexology at home.